tehcmanmax/UdemyJavaCourse/README.md

 ### My first Java course
-I took this course back in 2021.
+I took this course couple years ago.
 It took me around 10 months to pass it.
 I had a great exposure to all core principles behind Java programming language.

 In this repo I provide the solutions to almost all practice challenge.
 I hope it will greatly serve others, and be my reference work.